Cosine similarity: Definition

 where $A_i$ and $B_i$ are the $i$th components of vectors $\mathbf{A}$ and $\mathbf{B}$, respectively.

-The resulting similarity ranges from −1 meaning exactly opposite, to +1 meaning exactly the same, with 0 indicating orthogonality or decorrelation, while in-between values indicate intermediate similarity or dissimilarity.
+The resulting similarity ranges from −1 meaning exactly opposite, to +1 meaning exactly the same, with 0 indicating orthogonality (no correlation), while in-between values indicate intermediate similarity or dissimilarity.

 For text matching, the attribute vectors A and B are usually the term frequency vectors of the documents.
 Cosine similarity can be seen as a method of normalizing document length during comparison.
 In the case of information retrieval, the cosine similarity of two documents will range from $0 \to 1$, since the term frequencies cannot be negative.
 This remains true when using TF-IDF weights.
 The angle between two term frequency vectors cannot be greater than 90°.